wwenzz/exercise-w3-arrays/README.md

 ### Instructions:

-Take a look into the `index.js` file and follow the instructions to complete the exercises 1-5 (number 6 is a bonus exercise).
+Take a look into the `index.js` file and follow the instructions to complete the exercises (the last one is a bonus exercise).

 ## Getting Started with the Project